remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 ## Summary

-I have shown how to make a self-contained Python script to render Quarto documents using the Jupyter engine which automatically create their own virtual environment.
+I have shown how to make a self-contained executable Python script to render Quarto documents using the Jupyter engine which automatically manage their own virtual environment.
 This means users don't have to manage the virtual environment themselves, which can be a pain point for new Python users.